365id-AB/idverification-android/README.md

     _365iDResult.StatusType.OK -> {
         // This is returned when a transaction completes successfully
-        // Note: This does not mean the user identity or supplied document
+        // Note: This does not mean the user identity or supplied document is verified,
-        // is verified, only that the transaction process itself did not
+        // only that the transaction process itself did not end prematurely.
-        // end prematurely.
-The assessment shows a summary of the result val assessment = it.assessment
+        // The assessment shows a summary
+        val assessment = it.assessment
         print("Successful result")
     }